inveniosoftware/invenio/CONTRIBUTING.rst

 .. rubric:: Get in touch

 See :ref:`getting-help` and :ref:`communication-channels`.
 Don't hesitate
-to get in touch with the Invenio maintainers (listed in ``MAINTAINERS`` file).
+to get in touch with the Invenio maintainers.
 The maintainers can help you kick start your contribution.

 Types of contributions
 ----------------------